 The University of Manitoba recognizes individuals who have been the target of sexual violence have the right to make choices for themselves and have those choices respected.
 If you choose to report, you have several options.
 You can choose to report to the police, the university, or both.
-If you choose not to report, you will still be supported and connected with resources.
-Many faculty and staff members across our campuses are equipped to received disclosures of sexual violence, including the staff at the Sexual Violence Resource Centre.
-We encourage you to contact staff at the Sexual Violence Resource Centre, or talk to another U of M employee that you feel comfortable with in order to receive support.
+Whether you choose to report or not, you still have access to support and resources.
+Many faculty and staff members across our campuses are equipped to receive disclosures of sexual violence, including the staff at the Sexual Violence Resource Centre.
+We encourage you to contact staff at the Sexual Violence Resource Centre, or talk to another UM employee that you feel comfortable with in order to receive support.

 What is the difference between a disclosure and a report?

 A disclosure is different than a report.
 A disclosure is when you share your story with anyone who you feel comfortable with.
 This can include, for example: friends, family, co-workers, a trusted instructor, counsellor, chaplain, doctor and many others.